 Enterprise Voice AI Compliance in 2026: Self-Hosted Deployment, Data Residency, SOC 2, HIPAA, and Audit Logs

-For 100+ person support orgs and regulated enterprises, voice AI choice comes down to compliance.
-Here's the 2026 buyer's guide: self-hosted vs cloud, data residency, SOC 2 Type II, HIPAA, audit logs, RBAC, and model-agnostic routing.
+For 100+ person support orgs and regulated enterprises, voice AI choice comes down to compliance and deployment architecture.
+Here's the 2026 buyer's guide: SaaS vs VPC vs on-prem vs hybrid, data residency, SOC 2 Type II, HIPAA BAA, PCI DSS, GDPR, ISO 27001, FedRAMP context, encryption, PII/PHI redaction, audit logs, RBAC, SSO/SAML, BYO-LLM, the security RFP checklist, and model-agnostic routing.

 Divyesh